 - Under the Federal Financial Relations Act, projects must be delivered through a partnership between the Australian Government and a state or territory.
 States and territories are the only entities eligible to receive funding.
 They are the applicant and proponent for a proposed project (there may be co-proponent involved in the delivery of a project). - The state or territory has committed to develop, manage and deliver the project and demonstrated strong support (for example references to the project in public documents, complementary investment by the state or territory government).
-This also includes demonstrating that funding contributions have been secured, including, where appropriate, through a government financial commitment in a budget process. - The Australian Government's contribution is capped at 50 per cent of the project's total capital costs for delivery (including associated management fees).
-More than 50 per cent funding may be available towards business case development where there is a demonstrated need.
+This also includes demonstrating that funding contributions have been secured, including, where appropriate, through a government financial commitment in a budget process. - The Australian Government's grant funding contribution from all sources is capped at 50 per cent of the project's total capital costs for delivery (including associated management fees).
+More than 50 per cent funding may be available towards business case development where there is a demonstrated need. - The Australian Government may also, at its sole discretion, offer more than 50 per cent funding for an eligible construction project where the Australian Government deems the project to be transformational in nature.